tamaskenez/nmt/README.md

 ## Objectives

-We're aiming for the following goals and benefits:
+I'm aiming for the following goals and benefits:

 - No need to manually manage #include files
 - Smoother, "one-click" developer experience: no need to deal with files (cpp/h): C++ languages entities are created "into the project", no need to make decisions about grouping and organizing them into source headers